sambacha/refarch-kc-ms/fleet-ms/README.md

 # Go to the parent repository refarch-kc/docker folder
 $ cd ../refarch-kc/docker

 # If not done previously, start kafka and zookeeper locally.
-Be sure the kafka topics were created.
 If not see this section: https://github.com/ibm-cloud-architecture/refarch-kc#run-locally.
 $ docker-compose -f backbone-compose.yml up

 # Go back to this project to build it
 $ ./script/buildDocker.sh

-# Start the libery server.
+# Start the liberty server.
 Note that this script defines environment variables to access kafka brokers
 $ ./scripts/runDocker.sh
-# As an alternate the script/run.sh will run the liberty server outside of docker.

 # Workaround for NullPointerException when starting Docker :
 # run liberty locally (see command above) once.